Counterfactual Influence in Markov Decision Processes: Experiments

 \subsection{Grid World}

 In the Grid World experiment, the agent must traverse a 4x4 grid from the top-left corner to the bottom-right corner, avoiding a dangerous terminal state in the middle of the grid.
-At each time step, the agent can move up, down, left, or right.
+At each time step, the agent can choose to move up, down, left, or right.
 However, there is a small probability that the agent will move in a different direction to the chosen action.
 As the agent gets closer to the goal state in the bottom-right corner, the reward for each state increases, and the agent receives a reward of $100$ for reaching the terminal goal state.
 However, there is also a reward of $-100$ for transitioning into the dangerous terminal state.

-We derive the counterfactual MDP using an observed path of length 11 that falls into this dangerous terminal state at time 3.
+We derive the counterfactual MDP using an observed path of length $11$ that falls into this dangerous terminal state at $t=3$.
 Figure \ref{fig:gridworld-value} shows how $k$ and $m$ affect the value collected by the $(k,m)$-CF policy.
-For a $k$-step influence of $k \leq 6$, we see no improvement in the optimal policy, since all influenced paths of 6 steps or fewer lead back to the dangerous terminal state.
-However, the goal state can be reached with a $k$-step influence of $k \geq 7$, which gives the maximum possible value for the initial state.
-In this case, we can generate counterfactual paths which are still influenced by the observed path, and so are more informed than those paths for $k = T+1$.
+When $k \leq 6$, we see no improvement in the policy, because all influenced counterfactual paths lead to the dangerous terminal state.
+However, when $k \geq 7$, the optimal influenced counterfactual path avoids the dangerous state for all $m$ (shown by $V(s_0) \geq 0$), and when $m \geq 4$ it reaches the goal state and gains the $+100$ reward, resulting in much higher values for the initial state.
+This shows that we don't need to sacrifice optimality to generate counterfactual paths which are still influenced by the observed path, because the optimal counterfactual paths for $k=7$ and $k=T+1$ both reach the goal state, but the counterfactual path for $k=7$ is more informed by the observation than the path for $k = T+1$ (i.e., obtained without influence constraints).